-Geography KS3: Coastal Flooding
+Geography KS3: Coastal flooding

 It looks at the impact of coastal flooding on communities and how patterns of flooding are changing over time.

-This video supports the requirement of the Key Stage 3 national curriculum in geography to develop an understanding of:
+It supports the requirement of the Key Stage 3 national curriculum in geography to develop an understanding of:

-physical geography relating to: geological timescales and plate tectonics; rocks, weathering and soils; weather and climate, including the change in climate from the Ice Age to the present; and glaciation, hydrology and coasts
+- physical geography relating to: geological timescales and plate tectonics; rocks, weathering and soils; weather and climate, including the change in climate from the Ice Age to the present; and glaciation, hydrology and coasts.

 It can be used to prompt discussion about climate change and to get students to explore how climate change impacts on life in coastal communities.